 A minimum annual charge as set out at 1.3.2 will apply to most consents/permits.
-The exception to this is bore permits, sewage discharge permits for individual dwellings, and new consents granted after 1 March each year - for these permits the minimum annual charge will be waived for the remainder of that financial year.
+The exception to this is bore permits, sewage discharge permits for individual dwellings, consents for the ongoing use of a culvert and new consents granted after 1 March each year - for these permits the minimum annual charge will be waived for the remainder of that financial year.